CytoidCommunity/Cytoid-wiki/docs/en/events/octopus.md

 ## Basic information

 - Octopus Tournament was an official event organized by Cytoid's Discord server.
-It had been held for **157** times.
+It has been held for 157 times.

 - Status: Discontinued